Theopetra/theo-contracts/launchNotes.md

     await waitFor(Distributor.setStaking(StakingLocked.address));
 ```

-Further information on and demonstration of the above permissions being enabled can be found in the branch `sn/rinkeby-testnet-enable-basic-permissions` within the file `scripts/enablePermissions.ts`
+Further information on and demonstration of the above permissions being enabled can be found within the file `/reference/scripts/enablePermissions.ts`

 ### Minting THEO

 For users to bond or stake, THEO must first be available (minted).
 An example of minting THEO (taken from `e2e.test.ts`) is shown below

 ```
     await TheopetraERC20Token.connect(treasurySigner).mint(WhitelistBondDepository.address, '10000000000000000'); // 1e16
 ```

-`mint` can only be successfully called by the vault (`onlyVault`), which in the example above is `treasurySigner`
+`mint` can only be successfully called by the vault (owing to the function modifier `onlyVault`), which in the example above is `treasurySigner`

 #### First call to `mint`, please note: